elbitapmoC/aexp-component-library-bp/README.md

 ### Summary
 #####  What I Delivered:

-- A reusable and testable Modal (Scenario) component.
+- A reusable and testable Modal (Modal) component.
 - Well-documented Storybook examples.
 - A scalable repository foundation.
 - Start the foundation to a component library